Drone Mapping Explained for Property and Construction Owners

-Depending on the project, drone mapping can produce orthomosaic maps, 3D surface models, point clouds, and elevation-oriented deliverables.
+Depending on the project, drone mapping can produce orthomosaic visuals, 3D surface models, point clouds, and other site-documentation deliverables.
 Each output serves a different purpose.
 Some projects need an up-to-date top-down visual record.
 Others need terrain context, stockpile visibility, or a better understanding of how a site is changing over time.

 The right deliverable depends on the job, the data requirements, and how the information will actually be used after processing.